Harmonizing ISO 13485 and FDA QSR 21 CFR 820.

 Read more about the Benefits of ISO 13485:2016

 When will the switch take place?

-The FDA’s initiative to use ISO 13485:2016 is set to take place in April of 2019.
+The FDA’s initiative to use ISO 13485:2016 was set to take place in 2019.
 The FDA intends to revise its Quality Service regulations for medical devices to better meet the need for requirements that address the international consensus standard for medical device manufacturing.
-Although the goal is April 2019 the FDA faces many logistical challenges in making this switch.
+Although the goal was 2019, the FDA faces many logistical challenges in making this switch.
 They will need to revise multiple agency documents that reference 21 CRF Part 820 and also train FDA investigators how to audit against ISO 13485:2016.

 QSR and ISO 13485:2016